Codit/Codit.Blog.Cache/ReadMe.md

-## Cache operation Invoker Usage ##
+## Cache operation Invoker ##

-The IOperationInvoker is the last step before calling the actual implementation of your service, here you have the power of skipping the implementation.
+The IOperationInvoker is the last step before calling the actual implementation of your service, here you have the power of skipping the implementation and returning a custom message.

+This method can be implemented

+     public Task<object> InvokeOperationAsync(object instance, object[] inputs, object state)

+The example code excludes retrieving the operationId and creation of the return message.
+If you want to know more about As4, the Codit blog has a serie [As4 For Dummies](http://www.codit.eu/blog/2016/02/01/as4-for-dummies-part-i-introduction/)

-Stepst to be taken to host this behavior in BizTalk:
+Steps to be taken to host this behavior in BizTalk:

 - GAC the signed dll.
 - Add the WCF behavior to the machine.config